What is GST(Goods and Services Tax) in India? Complete Guide

 3. Integrated GST (IGST), charged by the Central Government for inter-state transactions and imports.

-Notably, some items remain outside the GST framework, adhering to the erstwhile tax regime.
-These include alcoholic beverages, petroleum products, and electricity, which continue to be taxed by state and central governments under specific, pre-GST legislations.
+Some items remain outside the GST framework, adhering to the erstwhile tax regime.
+These include alcoholic beverages, petroleum products, and electricity, which state and central governments continue to tax under specific, pre-GST legislations.
 This tiered structure and exceptions aim to balance the tax burden across different sectors and consumer groups, reflecting considerations for both revenue generation and social policy objectives.

 Features of Goods and Services Tax(GST)